mattcaron/misc_notes/retrocomputing/mister_instructions.md

         1. This is a single zip file containing many subdirs of what look to be disk dumps from 5 people, plus some random files.
 I left them alone because there may be dupes and it just needs to be gone through.
     1. `macpack-20210626` -> `games/MACPLUS/macpack-20210626`
         1. Unzipped `MacPack-20210626.7z` and put the contents above.
         1. This is a great multi-OS setup (HD20SC.vhd) with a disk image (DSK.zip) full of games and such.
+    1. `Sony-Playstation-USA-Redump.org-2019-05-27` -> `games/PSX`
+        1. Unzipped all the files with `unzip_mkdir` (so each ends up in its own directory)
+        1. Then I consolidated multiple disc games into a single directory.

 1. Mame Mappings
     1. Put the MAME ROMS `games/mame`